Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Dry

+The Minnie Winnie maximizes storage opportunities with kitchen cabinets, full-extension drawers, and even a wardrobe closet, so I don’t have to worry about clothes getting creased anymore.
 The dry bath features a separate shower stall with extra headroom thanks to its skylight.
-The sink is perched atop vanity storage which gave you even more of a real-home bathroom feel.
-The corner cabinet above the toilet can be used to hold toiletries.
-Though this is a small RV, its storage capacity is not so Minnie.
-You can tuck away all the necessities accompanying you on your travels.
+The sink is perched atop vanity storage to provide even more of a real-home bathroom feel.
+The corner cabinet above the toilet can be used to hold toiletries, which is a space I need as my partner and I require an area for our skincare products and shampoo bars!

-If you want to get a feel for the bathroom you can check out this video and I’ve added a correct timestamp so it will start right at the bathroom showcase:
+There’s a bit lit less storage than some larger RVs or even the other Class C’s but there’s still a lot to love about this RV.
+If you want to get a feel for the bathroom you can check out the video below.
+I’ve added a correct timestamp, so it will start right at the bathroom showcase:

 3. Jayco Redhawk SE 22A